In July, videos of tanks rolling onto the streets of Henan circulated online, with many a post drawing reminiscence of the Tiananmen Square Massacre.

 As the ongoing banking crisis in Henan unfolds, its impact on the larger political future for Xi Jinping and the CCP remains to be seen.
 Yet, it can be assumed that based on the emergency created, Xi and his Party will look to take control of the narrative and incorporate the financial tensions in the agenda building up to the 20th CC.
 Presently, as seen with Xi’s travels within China in the past year, maintaining unity and stability in the “firm leadership of the Party” is critical to the political environment leading up to the 20th NPC.
 Should the ongoing crisis continue, along with already high public dissatisfaction with the zero-COVID policy; protests against local governments could intensify, forcing Xi to take action to retain public trust.

-Siddhant Nair is a Research Associate for ORCA.
-He has finished his post-graduate diploma in Interdisciplinary Studies and Research, focusing on International Relations.
-He has previously interned at ORCA, the Gateway House, and Chennai Centre for China Studies.
-He can be found on Twitter: @siddhant__nair
+Siddhant Nair is a post graduate student in Interdisciplinary Studies and Research, specializing in International Relations.
+He has previously interned in ORCA, The Gateway House and Chennai Center for China Studies.
+You can find him on twitter @siddhant__nair

 Get a daily dose of local and national news from China, top trends in Chinese social media and what it means for India and the region at large.